emilkm/amfext/README.md

 * Removed userland access to StringBuilder.
 * Removed transliteration support.
 Can look at adding it back if necessary.
 * Fixed various issues from the original version.
-* Added support for Date, ByteArray, XML, XML Document, and Vector types.
 * Changed the object serialization to support traits and traits references.
 * Setup Travis CI.
 * Setup AppVeyor.

-# DOING

-* Chasing a hard to replicate decoding issue.
-(Decoding tests/03014_decodePacketMultipleTypedObjects2.phpt fails when run in efxphp.)
+* Remove dependency on userland callbacks.
+* Added scripts for testing through PHP CLI Server, which helped with detecting some issues.

 # TODO

-* Remove dependency on userland callbacks.
-* Change StringBuilder to internal functionality, or object.
-* Look at changing encoding so it supports the full packet.
+* Re-add support for Date, ByteArray, XML, XML Document, and Vector types.
+(As support for userland callbacks was removed, these need to be done again, as they were handled in the callback.)
 * Write docs.
 * ...